bcgov/bcgov-r-geo-workshop/README.md

 ------

 ### Event Details
 - _Who_: Current intermediate B.C.
-Government R users who would like to do more geospatial analysis in R
+Government and external R users who would like to do more geospatial analysis in R
 - _What_: Workshop & Hackathon to learn about geospatial tools in R
 - _Where_: Aleza Room, Plaza 400, 1011 4th Ave, Prince George, BC V2L 3H9
 - _When_: 1 PM Tuesday November 5th to 5 PM Friday November 8th, 2019